-Day 4: Monday 8 September, Lisbon
+Day 4: Monday 7 September, Lisbon

-- Guided tour of the Gulbenkian Foundation Park and Buildings - Exhibition Adriana Varejão and Paula Rego in dialogue - Afternoon at leisure
+- Guided tour of the Gulbenkian Foundation Park and Buildings - Afternoon at leisure

 Calouste Gulbenkian was a Turkish Armenian who derived his great wealth from the five percent commissions he took for selling Iraqi oil.
 He lived much of his life in Lisbon and donated most of his fortune and his collection to create a museum and foundation.